unibe-geodata-modelling/2021-glacier-evolution-model/README.md

                               Because of the larger data amount it is not availble for whole Switzerland.
 You can just download single squares, which you then have to merge.
                               This is an example for Glacier de Tsanfleuron.

-  - glacier_outlines -> this is a folder with the glacier outlines of switzerland in 2016.
+  - 16_outlines -> this is a folder with the glacier outlines of switzerland in 2016.
 Provided by Swiss Glacier Inventory 2016

 All steps to run the script are mentioned in the script self.
 Just download the mentioned data above .
 In the google drive folder is the glacier_tsanfleuron.tif data as an example.
-If you want to run the scrip for an other glacier just download the needed squares of the alti3D via the link above and merge them via QGIS.
+If you want to run the scrip for an other glacier just download the matching squares of the Swiss Topo Alti3D via the link above and merge them via QGIS.
 Then you just have to enter a diffrent file name and glacier name.
-But then this script works for any glacier included in the Swiss Glacier Inventory 2016.
+But this script works for any glacier included in the Swiss Glacier Inventory 2016.

  ### Output data